12.9.2023

 4. Packaging materials – Includes all the packaging materials used for outbound logistics.

-Nemo solution and packaging – Included: Stainless steel and ABS plastic used for Nemo.
+5. Nemo solution and packaging – Included: Stainless steel and ABS plastic used for Nemo.
 Included the cardboard, foam, and pallets for the transportation.
 We have included on p.
 15 how much water would be used in Rotterdam.
-Excluded: Electronic components in the Nemo solution are excluded.
+Excluded: Emissions related to manufacturingof Nemo and electronic components in the Nemo solution are excluded.
 Detergent use has been excluded.
 Emissions from the Transportation of Nemo to the Rotterdam Hospital are excluded.
 When Nemo is in standby mode, electricity use is excluded.

 What is the carbon footprint?